ut-proj/presentations/lispnyc-2021/content/_index.md

 [//]: Speaker-Notes:
 {{% note %}}

-And here is a diagram that is perhaps a bit more useful: a view of the system configured to use the Extempore backend, with all of the high-level communications involved.
+But here is a diagram that is perhaps a bit more useful: a view of the system configured to use the Extempore backend, with all of the high-level communications involved.

+PAUSE TO WALK THROUGH PROCESS OF MAKING MUSIC

 {{% /note %}}